Give Me Your Hand (Best Song Ever): Reception

-Commercial performance
+Chart performance

-"Give Me Your Hand" peaked at number 30 on the US Mainstream Top 40, remaining on the chart for 12 weeks.
-The song peaked at number 33 on the New Zealand Top 40 and stayed 2 weeks on the chart.
+"Give Me Your Hand (Best Song Ever)" peaked at number 30 on the US Mainstream Top 40, remaining on the chart for twelve weeks.
+The song also reached number 33 on the New Zealand Top 40 and stayed two weeks on the chart.

 Music video

-A music video for the song was released to digital outlets on October 4, 2012.
+In June 2012, it was announced that filming for the "Give Me Your Hand (Best Song Ever)" music video would begin within the coming weeks.
+The video was shot in August 2012.
+It premiered via MTV on October 3, 2012.
 The video was directed by Matt Alonzo.

-Storyline

 The music video starts out with Witzigrueter and his friends getting ready for a party.
 It also shows girls getting ready at a different house.
 It then shows Jordan and his friends walking to the party, as well as their female counterparts doing the same.
 The rest of the video features heavy partying and Jordan singing in the crowded house.